Digital transformation depends on data that is both timely and reliable.

 1. Classify and assign protective values

-Based on the value of information that customers send through, we classify and assign protective markings to the information to handle and protect it from harm.
+Based on the value of the information that customers send through, we classify and assign protective markings to the information to handle and protect it from harm.

 2. Assess the risks to information